abudden/taghighlight-automirror/README.md

   [http://www.cgtk.co.uk/taghighlight][Website]

-If you find this plugin useful, please help me out by writing about how you use it on the [https://bitbucket.org/abudden/taghighlight/wiki/UsageSurvey][UsageSurvey].
+If you find this plugin useful, please help me out by writing about how you use it on the [Usage Survey][UsageSurvey].

 Installation instructions are available here: